 - Applications for Financial Aid for 2018-19 will be accepted after November 1, 2017.

 - All Financial Aid Application materials for 2018-19 are due no later than January 8, 2018.

-Financial aid determinations are mailed to newly admitted students in February.
+Families are notified of financial aid determinations after their applications are complete.
 Questions about financial aid can be directed to Freda Gimpel, Chief Financial Officer, or Linda B. Shuffman, Director of Admissions and Enrollment Management.